KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/rgbsplit0r.rst

 This is the `Frei0r rgbsplit0r <https://www.mltframework.org/plugins/FilterFrei0r-rgbsplit0r/>`_ MLT filter.

 This video effect is found in the Misc section of effects.
-The effect takes the red, green and blue channels in the video and sperates them by a given x and y amount to produce a rainbowish effect.
+The effect takes the red, green and blue channels in the video and separates them by a given x and y amount to produce a rainbowish effect.

 .. image:: /images/Kdenlive_Rgbsplit0r.png